bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metabolomics/informatics_and_statistics_for_metabolomics_2016.md

   Before coming to the workshop, read these.

-  <a href="http://www.ncbi.nlm.nih.gov/pubmed/17626065">Current Progress in Computational Metabolomics<\a>
+  <a href="http://www.ncbi.nlm.nih.gov/pubmed/17626065">Current Progress in Computational Metabolomics</a>
-  <a href="http://www.ncbi.nlm.nih.gov/pubmed/21083105">Computational Strategies for Metabolite Identification in Metabolomics<\a>
+  <a href="http://www.ncbi.nlm.nih.gov/pubmed/21083105">Computational Strategies for Metabolite Identification in Metabolomics</a>
-  <a href="http://www.ncbi.nlm.nih.gov/pubmed/23161693">HMDB 3.0 - The Human Metabolome Database in 2013<\a>
+  <a href="http://www.ncbi.nlm.nih.gov/pubmed/23161693">HMDB 3.0 - The Human Metabolome Database in 2013</a>
-  <a href="http://www.ncbi.nlm.nih.gov/pubmed/21633943">Metabolomic Data Processing, Analysis, and Interpretation using MetaboAnalyst<\a>
+  <a href="http://www.ncbi.nlm.nih.gov/pubmed/21633943">Metabolomic Data Processing, Analysis, and Interpretation using MetaboAnalyst</a>
-  <a href="http://www.ncbi.nlm.nih.gov/pubmed/25897128">MetaboAnalyst 3.0 - Making Metabolomics More Meaningful<\a>
+  <a href="http://www.ncbi.nlm.nih.gov/pubmed/25897128">MetaboAnalyst 3.0 - Making Metabolomics More Meaningful</a>

 ***